 How to apply - Interviews

-Based on the information given during the application process, and the results of the MAT test, over half of our applicants
+Based on the information given during the application process, and the results of the MAT test, around 1 in 5 of our applicants

 are invited to come for an interview.